-๐Ÿ‡ธ๐Ÿ‡ธ South Sudan visa for Canada citizens
+๐Ÿ‡ธ๐Ÿ‡ธ South Sudan visa for Canadians

 Canada passport holders must apply for a visa at a South Sudan consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.